 milk).
 Ewes should be vaccinated with the CDT toxoid approximately 4 weeks prior to lambing.
 Ewes lambing for the first time should be vaccinated twice in late pregnancy, four weeks apart.
-Maternal antibodies will protect lambs for six to eight weeks so long as lambs consume adequate amounts of colostrum.
-It is recommended that a lamb consume colostrum in the amount of 10 percent of its body weight.
+Maternal antibodies will protect lambs for six to eight weeks so long as lambs consumed adequate amounts of colostrum.
+It is recommended that a lamb consume 10 percent of its body weight in colostrum.

 Lambs should receive their first CD-T vaccination when they are approximately 6 to 8 weeks of age, followed by a booster

 4 weeks later.
 If pastured animals are later brought into confinement or dry lot for concentrate feeding, a third vaccination should be given.
 Some experts recommned giving artifically-reared lambs multiple vaccinations.

 Lambs whose dams were not vaccinated for C and D can be vaccinated